protoeng/NLP-TextSegmentation/README.md

-This project evaluates a text document named ‘alien-life.txt’, aimi
+This project evaluates a text document named ‘alien-life.txt’, aimin